akpw/VisualBinaryTrees/README.md

 ## Blogs

 ## Features
+* Easy visualization of arbitrary Binary Trees
+* Can be used for trees implemented both as reference types or as Swift enums
+* Multiple visual tree layouts, support for layouts customization
+* A standalone playground, ready to run in Xcode and on the iPad (an embeddable framework version TBD)
 * Written in Swift 3 and Xcode 8

-* Easy visualization of Binary Trees in Xcode and on the iPad

 ## Docs
  [Initial docs][docsLink], generated with [jazzy](https://github.com/realm/jazzy) and hosted by [GitHub Pages](https://pages.github.com).